BZoennchen/supercollider-book/_build/html/_sources/intro.md

 It is built on consumption.
 To believe that we can somehow consume out of the disaster is pure madness.

-To defeat a myth, I have two ways in mind: by second *Enlightenment* or by creating a better one.
+I have two strategies in mind to defeat a myth: a second *Enlightenment*, which is unlikely to occur, or the construction of a better myth.
 Maybe we need a myth of our own, not only to push back against a fascist dystopia but to extend the horizon of the thinkable.
 If there is only darkness on the horizon, lighting a candle can move the world.
 Furthermore, art can be a place to start constructing or contributing to a new ideal to strive towards.

-Disaster will arrive in our lifetime, but I still want to live my life in such a way that I welcome the demon forcing me to live it over and over again because I once experienced a moment of unimaginable, undescribable, and non-reproducible quality and beauty because I once truly recognized *the other*.
+Disaster will arrive in my lifetime, but I still want to live my life in such a way that I welcome the demon forcing me to live it over and over again because I once experienced a moment of unimaginable, undescribable, and non-reproducible quality and beauty because I once truly recognized *the other*.
 I doubt that acting negatively against the myth will break it because, in that case, we take part in the dialectic, which perfectly incorporates any resistance.
-My unjustifiable belief is that the solution lies in creation and affirmation, not by criticizing without creating but by criticizing by creation.
+My unjustifiable belief is that the solution lies in creation and affirmation, not by criticizing without creating but by creating to criticize.
 This time it has to be a collective project that affirms differences.
 Failing tragically seems to me much more appealing than being *comfortable numb*.
 This pessimistic viewpoint sounds bleak.